MathisChampin/Workshop/README.md

 # Workshop Angular

-Hello, welcome to this Angular workshop, we will introduce the angular language in different forms
+Hello, welcome to this Angular workshop, we will introduce the angular language in different forms.